-Figure 1: Natural gas demand by sector (bcm) .7 Figure 2: Import of natural gas (GWh) Figure 3: The transmission network in December 2017 Figure 4: Gas prices for non-household consumers in the 100,000 - 1 million GJ consumption category (€/MWh) Figure 5: Market shares on the natural gas wholesale market Figure 6: Market shares of suppliers in the natural gas retail market 17 Figure 7: Timeline of the Croatian LNG project Figure 8: Gas flows to and from Slovenia in the week of the Baumgarten incident Figure 9: Published day-ahead and within-day capacities on the Austrian-Sloveni an interconnector, GWh/day 36 Figure 10: Yearly average wholesale gas prices (€/MWh) in 2021 45 Figure 11: Monthly distribution of demand in the reference and in case of higher seasonal swin ng Figure 12: The change of consumer surplus due to increased demand 49 Figure 13: Price increase in January if the AT-SI interconnector is not available (€/MWh) Figure 14: January price effect of different scenarios when the AT-SI interconnector is unavailable (€/MWh) Figure 15: Yearly average price change due to HR LNG and SI-HR interconnector (€/MW Figure 16: Price effect of tariff increase Figure 17: Price effect of the SI-HU interconnector Figure 18: Annual gas import prices under LTCs in the region Figure 19: Quarterly gas import prices under LTCs in the region Figure 20: Utilisation of the Austria to Slovenia interconnector in 2016-2018 Figure 21: Capacity bookings on the Austrian-Slovenian interconnector, 2016 January - 20 February Figure 22: The relative share of different types of capacity bookings in 2016 and 2017 64 Figure 23: The relative share of different types of capacity bookings in winter 2016/17 64 Figure 24: The relation between temperature and daily and within-day bookings 65 Figure 25: Multipliers for quarterly (on the left) and daily products (on the right) in the region n (2018) 67 Figure 26: Utilisation of the Austria to Italy interconnector in 2016-2018 68 Figure 27: Transmission tariffs in Europe Figure 28: Evolution of IP tariffs in the CESEC region and in some other European countri ies (shown as a benchmark) Figure 29: Tariff evolution on SI-HR and HU-HR exit points, 2016-2017 73 Figure 30: Utilisation of SI-HR and HU-HR interconnector points in 2017 (booking an physical flow) Figure 31: Quarterly average hub prices in 2015-2017 Figure 32: An assessment of European gas hubs Figure 33: Changes of yearly average wholesale gas prices due to market merger (€/MWh).
-78
+Figure 1: Natural gas demand by sector (bcm) 7 Figure 2: Import of natural gas (GWh) 9 Figure 3: The transmission network in December 2017 10 Figure 4: Gas prices for non-household consumers in the 100,000 - 1 million GJ consumpti ion category (€/MWh) Figure 5: Market shares on the natural gas wholesale market 16 Figure 6: Market shares of suppliers in the natural gas retail market Figure 7: Timeline of the Croatian LNG project Figure 8: Gas flows to and from Slovenia in the week of the Baumgarten incident Figure 9: Published day-ahead and within-day capacities on the Austrian-Sloven interconnector, GWh/day Figure 10: Yearly average wholesale gas prices (€/MWh) in 2021 Figure 11: Monthly distribution of demand in the reference and in case of higher seasonal swi Figure 12: The change of consumer surplus due to increased demand Figure 13: Price increase in January if the AT-SI interconnector is not available (€/MWh) Figure 14: January price effect of different scenarios when the AT-SI interconnector unavailable (€/MWh) 53 Figure 15: Yearly average price change due to HR LNG and SI-HR interconnector (€/MW Figure 16: Price effect of tariff increase.
+Figure 17: Price effect of the SI-HU interconnector 58 Figure 18: Annual gas import prices under LTCs in the region Figure 19: Quarterly gas import prices under LTCs in the region 62 Figure 20: Utilisation of the Austria to Slovenia interconnector in 2016-2018 Figure 21: Capacity bookings on the Austrian-Slovenian interconnector, 2016 January - 20 February Figure 22: The relative share of different types of capacity bookings in 2016 and 2017 65 Figure 23: The relative share of different types of capacity bookings in winter 2016/17 Figure 24: The relation between temperature and daily and within-day bookings Figure 25: Multipliers for quarterly (on the left) and daily products (on the right) in the region (2018) Figure 26: Utilisation of the Austria to Italy interconnector in 2016-2018 Figure 27: Transmission tariffs in Europe Figure 28: Evolution of IP tariffs in the CESEC region and in some other European country (shown as a benchmark) Figure 29: Tariff evolution on SI-HR and HU-HR exit points, 2016-2017 • Figure 30: Utilisation of SI-HR and HU-HR interconnector points in 2017 (booking a physical flow) physical flow) Figure 31: Quarterly average hub prices in 2015-2017 Figure 32: An assessment of European gas hubs 77 Figure 33: Changes of yearly average wholesale gas prices due to market merger (€/MWh). .79